wesmota/chat_jobsity_server/README.md

 ## Postman
 Postman + terminal logs were used to test the websocket connection and the server.
 The file used was exported and it's inside the `postman`` folder.

+## Initial UI
+A initial UI to test the service is under the `UI` folder.